aragon/flock/docs/Proposal guide.md

 ## 7. Due diligence materials

-*In an organized fashion, the applicant team is invited to provide links to materials that can support its Flock application.*
+*In a structured way, the applicant team is invited to provide links to materials that can support its Flock application.*

 *These can be links to projects, references, or any material judged relevant.*